Pennsylvania Department of Health

 Name: MAIN BUILDING - Component: 01 - Tag: 0915

-Based on document review, observation, and interview, it was determined the facility failed to provide a permanent emergency electrical system and maintenance documentation, affecting the entire component.
+Based on document review, observation and interview, it was determined the facility failed to provide a permanent emergency electrical system and maintenance documentation, affecting the entire component.

 Findings include:

-2. Review of documentation on June 11, 2024, between 8:45 AM and 10:15 AM, revealed the facility failed to submit the following items, in regards to the temporary generator:
+2. Review of documentation on May 20, 2025, between 10:00 AM and 11:15 AM, revealed the facility failed to submit the following items, in regards to the temporary generator:

 a.
-8:45 AM, facility failed to submit documents for the temporary generator to Plan Review, to allow the current temporary generator to remain in place;
+10:00 AM, facility failed to submit documents for the temporary generator to Plan Review, to allow the current temporary generator to remain in place;

 b.
-10:15 AM, facility failed to provide documentation indicating a replacement generator has been sourced and reserved for the facility.
+10:45 AM, facility failed to provide documentation indicating a replacement generator has been sourced and reserved for the facility.

-Exit interview with the Director of HR, Maintenance Director and Director of Nursing on June 11, 2024, at 1:45 PM, confirmed the facility failed to seek plan approval to use a temporary electrical system, longer than 90 days, and to pursue acquisition of a permanent replacement.
+Interview at the time of exit with the Administrator and the Director of Maintenance on May 20, 2025, at 2:15 PM, confirmed the facility failed to seek plan approval to use a temporary electrical system, longer than 90 days, and to pursue acquisition of a permanent replacement.

-Plan of Correction - To be completed: 08/01/2024
+Plan of Correction - To be completed: 06/25/2025

 1. The facility will submit plans to the Department of Health Life Safety Plan review seeking approval for use of a temporary generator for a period longer than 90 days.
 The facility will consult with an Architect/ Mechanical Engineer to develop plans for the purchase and installation of a new generator in accordance with NFPA 110 Standards.
-The facility is obtaining a Fuel Quality Letter and has performed an annual 90-minute load test.

 Initial comments:Name: THERAPY ADD - Component: 02 - Tag: 0000